-Motorcyclist recovering after driving off a 250 foot cliff
+Motorcyclist recovering after driving off a 250-foot cliff

 (CNN)Motorcyclist Matthew Murray was driving through the Santa Monica Mountains in Calabasas, California, when he lost control of his motorcycle.

-On July 27, Murray veered off the mountain road, flying off a 250 foot cliff before landing in the woods below, according to officials on the scene.
+On July 27, Murray veered off the mountain road, flying off a 250-foot cliff before landing in the woods below, according to officials on the scene.
 The entire crash was caught on a video camera mounted to Murray's motorcycle, showing Murray launch off the road high above the trees before crashing to the ground.

 "It processed immediately in my head that you're gonna die," Murray told CNN Los Angeles affiliate KCAL-TV.